Appendium/flatpack/flatpack-samples/src/main/java/net/sf/flatpack/examples/jsptableexample/readme.txt

 1. Paste the PZFileReaderWebSamples into your
 "Tomcat Install Dir"/webapps
-2. Paste PZFileReader*.jar into the lib folder along with any dependencies
+2. Paste Flatpack*.jar into the lib folder along with any dependencies
 3. Start tomcat
 4. Point your browser to http://localhost:8080/PZFileReaderWebSamples